sukhera/s3-setup-read-download/README.md

 - Add AWS credentials, bucket name and key
 - Step inside the src folder and run command ```go run *.go```
 - Tests can be run by ```make mocks``` command

+# downloadFile function
+- This function is just there to show how to download a s3 object with the code that I was provided with.
+- downloadfile works well and can be tested by calling it in  main.go file and passing it the right parameters